aziza251/Runner-Chicken-Game/README.md

 From a technical perspective, the minimap improves performance by rendering only a simplified version of the game world, which is computationally cheaper and more memory-efficient.
 This ensures that the primary game world is not overloaded with additional graphical overhead.
 The minimap's ability to display key elements, such as objectives or enemy locations, also provides useful guidance while maintaining a non-intrusive presence on the screen.
 By offering customizable features, it can be tailored to highlight the most critical elements relevant to the gameplay, ensuring it remains a valuable tool for players.
-Overall, the minimap offers a balance of functionality and simplicity, enhancing the game’s accessibility and enjoyment without compromising on performance.
-Its inclusion reflects modern game design practices, where providing intuitive navigation tools can make a significant difference in the player experience, especially in expansive and dynamic game worlds.
-As players navigate through the game, the minimap serves as both a guiding tool and a dynamic representation of their journey, ensuring a smoother and more engaging experience.

 References: